"We've listened to this Mecca Normal album five times, put on something else!" Kira shouts from the back seat.

 Allison spends the month before they go on tour learning all the new songs, messing around Lydia's arrangements.
 It's weird getting them after the fact, on the cassette tape that Kira mails her with a little post-it, xoxo can't wait to meet you!.
 Allison has their EP from last year on vinyl, but this is newer stuff, what Monstrous Regiment has been throwing around for their album.
 Their album.

 None of the songs that Lydia and Erica and Allison wrote together are on the EP or the tape.
 That stuff was spare, organic—Erica's drumming style is loose and playful, and Allison spent most of tenth grade obsessed with the Slits.
-The music Lydia wrote with them was sprawling and organic, the words she put to the beat less lyrics than sketches for her to howl.
+The music Lydia wrote with them was sprawling and loose, the words she put to the beat less lyrics than sketches for her to howl.
 This Monstrous Regiment is tighter, louder, faster, more political.
 Malia has a wild energy like Sandy West from the Runaways, Kira and Lydia shred, and Cora anchors them with a steady, no-frills bass line.
 Their songs are about sexual harassment, discrimination, US political involvement abroad.
 Maybe it's college; maybe someone's really into 10,000 Maniacs and Jello Biafra.

 They have two days to play together before they hit the road, cramming into the dirty rented storage space that doubles as Monstrous Regiment's practice studio.
 Allison's worried that fitting in with the new lineup will be awkward, but music is the great equalizer: an hour in, she and Kira are grinning through a cover of "Search and Destroy" while Malia flips her sticks in the air between beats and Cora snarls into the microphone.
 Lydia is sitting on someone's amp and paging through this month's New Yorker.
 Her cast is all doodles from palm to forearm, the biggest a crown with QUEEN LYDIA in blocky capitals below it.
 "Let me know when you're done messing around," she says when they break for water.
 "I'm ready to get to work."